 I am fluent in English and spoken Greek.

-I am a fully qualified and NCS registered CBT/REBT Therapist.
-I offer in-person, phone and online counselling to identify and challenge any negative thinking patterns and behaviour - which may be causing people difficulties.
+I am a fully qualified and NCS registered CBT/ REBT Therapist and a trainee EMDR Therapist.
+I offer face-to-face, phone and online counselling to identify and challenge any negative thinking patterns and behaviour - which maybe causing clients difficulties.
 Helping the client to change the way they feel about situations and enable them to adapt their behaviour in future.

-This may range from anxiety, depression, addiction, bulimia, OCD, phobias, PTSD and panic attacks – helping people understand more about their conditions and enable them to make better choices for themselves and deal with the problems more effectively.
+This may range from Anxiety, Depression, Generalised Anxiety Disorder, Low Self-Esteem, Panic Disorder, Bereavement, Bullying, Parenting, Relationship Issues, Separation and Divorce, Stress, Trauma, Addiction, OCD, Phobias, PTSD, Panic Attacks and Trauma – helping people understand more about their conditions and help them to make better choices for themselves and deal with the problems.

 My primary concern in therapy is to create a therapeutic alliance that would help people to feel safe to express their concerns as openly as they can.
-I try to understand the problems people encounter in living and use the CBT/ REBT model - which focuses on how thoughts, beliefs and attitudes affect feelings and behaviours and teach people coping skills for dealing with different problems.
+I try to understand the problems people encounter in living and accordingly use CBT/ REBT model - which focuses on how thoughts, beliefs and attitudes affect feelings and behaviours and teaches coping skills for dealing with different problems.
+Or using Eye Movement Desensitisation and Reprocessing (EMDR) - which is an eight-phase therapeutic approach that facilitates the resolution of distressing experiences (often traumatic memories).

-I have developed a keen interest in how people negotiate their complex feelings of belonging and help to reshape their sense of identity.
-I enjoy working with people from a diverse cultural background and I maintain a policy of strict confidentiality - adhering to the guidelines of National Counselling Society and I am a member of BABCP.
+With my track record of helping clients solve their problems and my academic training in CBT/REBT, I have developed a keen interest in how people negotiate complex feelings of belonging and help to reshape their sense of identity.
+I enjoy working with people from diverse cultural background.
+As a treatment, I maintain a high standards policy of strict confidentiality - adhering to the guidelines of National Counselling Society and I am a member of BABCP.

 If you would like to discuss the possibility of coming to see me, get in touch to arrange an initial session.